 If you want to know more about actual kites, click here.

-My wife TK makes all my Rev leaders (special adjustments on the handles) to my specifications, and she also has them available for purchase for anyone who is interested – $6 each pair, includes S&H within the USA.
+My wife TK makes all my quad leaders (special adjustments on the handles) to my specifications (compatible with all Rev products), and she also has them available for purchase for anyone who is interested – $6 each pair, includes S&H within the USA.

 Package includes 2X top leaders and 2X bottom leaders, all made using cored LaserPro bridle line for maximum durability – 100# is sufficient for everyday Rev 1.5 flying, but 170# is also available (+$2) for stacks and power kites.

 Every couple weeks, repeat the process and eventually your “happy knot” will end up further out as your skill increases.
 This will feel heavy and weird at first, but there is a reason the pro fliers fly this way and it’s worth the time spent.

 These are all standard items in my travel kit (models may vary from year to year):

 I spend a lot of time looking up into the sun so good, dark sunglasses are a must – been a big fan of this particular model for many years.